Teamkiller324/Counter-Strike-Japanese-Translation/README.md

 Currently alot of translation lines yet to be translated, roughly 70% ish finished.

-FYI (For Your Information) Disclaimer note: You can't get VAC-Banned for using custom translation, lol.
+FYI Disclaimer note: You can't get VAC-Banned for using custom translation, lol.